 Summer Palace of Maharaja Ranjit Singh, Summer residence in Ram Bagh, Amritsar, India.

-The building was constructed between 1819 and 1831 as a retreat for Maharaja Ranjit Singh.
-After his period of influence, the British took control and altered its purpose and use.
+The palace was built between 1819 and 1831 as a personal retreat for Maharaja Ranjit Singh, who ruled the Sikh Empire in Punjab at the time.
+After his death, the British took over the building and changed its function entirely.

 The palace takes its name from Ram Bagh, the royal garden that surrounds it and reflects its original purpose as a retreat space.
 Visitors can observe how the gardens frame the structure and understand the importance of such spaces in the ruler's daily life.